apache/fury-site/docs/guide/rust/external-types.md

 `tuple(element(...))` grammar, when serializers are selected at recursive child nodes.

-An exact whole-container or whole-tuple manual serializer remains a valid opaque root, but it uses EXT/NAMED_EXT instead of the built-in structural representation and does not select child serializers.
+An exact whole-container or whole-tuple custom serializer remains a valid opaque root, but it uses EXT/NAMED_EXT instead of the built-in structural representation and does not select child serializers.